bycn/bycn.github.io/_posts/2022-08-19-project-nabla-writeup.md

 ### Implementation Details
 #### Observations
 Like previous work, we use a low-dimensional state as input.
-The main features are action_state, stage, character, facing, invulnerable, jumps_left, on_ground, percent, shield_strength, x/y position, and # stocks.
+The main features are action state, stage, character, facing, invulnerable, jumps left, on the ground, percent, shield strength, x/y position, and # stocks.
 When applicable, features are normalized to between -1 and 1.
 The observation consists of our own and the opponent's state, in addition to our last action (not the opponent's).
 #### Actions
 The gamecube controller is represented by an autoregressive action space.
 The main and c sticks are represented by their x and y position, which are each discretized into 17 parts.
 L/R and X/Y are collapsed into one button each, and instead of predicting whether to press each button individually, we predict two button *presses*, each of which could be one of ["A", "B', "L", "X", "Z"].
 #### Rewards